Buzz Aldrin sues children, alleging misuse of his finances

 - Trump calls for depriving immigrants who illegally cross border of due process rights

-In a statement, the Aldrin children say they’re saddened by the “unjustifiable” lawsuit.
+In a statement, Andrew and Janice Aldrin said they’re saddened by the “unjustifiable” lawsuit.

+“If nothing else, our family is resilient and our ability to work together to solve problems and accomplish great things is strong,” the Aldrin children said.
+“We love and respect our father very much and remain hopeful that we can rise above this situation and recover the strong relationship that built this foundation in the first place.”